anthonycoffey/property-manager-pro/memory-bank/activeContext.md

 ## 3. Next Steps

+1.  **Resident Invitation Campaigns - Enhancements & Broader Rollout:**
+    *   Implement Campaign Management UI for Organization Managers (similar to PMs, with org/property selection).
+    *   Implement Campaign Management UI for Admins (global view/management capabilities).
+    *   Add advanced campaign actions to `CampaignsTable.tsx` (e.g., Deactivate/Activate campaign, Edit campaign details like name/expiry/maxUses, View detailed list of accepted residents).
+    *   Implement the frontend page/route for handling public campaign links (`/join?campaign={campaignId}`) which will be served by the `handleCampaignSignUpLink` HTTP function.
+    *   Conduct thorough end-to-end testing of all campaign creation, invitation, sign-up, and tracking flows.
-1.  **Phoenix Integration:**
+2.  **Phoenix Integration:** (Ongoing)
-    *   Implement job querying by Resident, Property, and Organization (attaching metadata from property manager app to jobs/form submissions).
+    *   Implement job querying by Resident, Property, and Organization.
-    *   Implement service request dispatch, pushing service requests directly into the Phoenix jobs table.
+    *   Implement service request dispatch to Phoenix.
-    *   Implement services querying from Phoenix for the service request form's "services" list.
+    *   Implement services querying from Phoenix.
-2.  **CSV Import for Residents:**
-    *   Develop functionality for bulk resident import (primarily for Property Managers, with consideration for Admin/Organization Manager access).
-3.  **Custom GPTChat Model Integration:**
+3.  **Custom GPTChat Model Integration:** (Ongoing)
-    *   Integrate existing GPT chatbot from "lovable" into a tab within the Resident dashboard.
+    *   Integrate chatbot into Resident dashboard.
-    *   Evaluate and potentially implement access for Property Managers to the service request form and chatbot.
+    *   Evaluate PM access.
-4.  **Dashboard Data Visualizations & Statistics:**
+4.  **Dashboard Data Visualizations & Statistics:** (Ongoing)
-    *   Implement specified metrics for Admin, Organization Manager, Property Manager, and Resident dashboards using Highcharts.
-Expected metrics include:
+    *   Implement metrics for all roles using Highcharts, including campaign performance data.
-        *   **Admins & Organization Managers:** Total OMs, total Orgs, PMs/Org, Properties/Org, Residents/Property.
-        *   **Property Managers:** Signed-up residents, initiated service requests.
-        *   **Residents:** Personal service history.
-5.  **Extend `projectRoadmap.md`:** Document detailed plans for Organization Manager, Property Manager, and Resident dashboards, as well as core systems like Phoenix Integration, CSV Import, GPTChat, and advanced visualizations.
+5.  **Extend `projectRoadmap.md`:** Document detailed plans for the remaining dashboard features and core systems, including the full scope of Invitation Campaigns.

 ## 4. Active Decisions & Considerations

+- **Campaigns as a Unified Invitation Mechanism (Decision 2025-05-29):**
+    - Adopted "Campaigns" as the central concept for managing various resident invitation methods.
+    - Campaign types defined: `csv_import` (for bulk uploads) and `public_link` (for shareable URLs/QR codes).
+    - Campaigns support parameters like `maxUses` and `expiresAt`.
+- **Firebase Storage for CSVs with Scheduled Cleanup (Decision 2025-05-29):**
+    - CSV files for `csv_import` campaigns are uploaded to Firebase Storage (`campaign_csvs_pending/`).
+    - The `createCampaign` function processes these files and moves them to a `campaign_csvs_processed/` (or `campaign_csvs_failed/`) folder.
+    - A daily scheduled Cloud Function (`cleanupProcessedCampaignCSVs`) will delete files older than 30 days from the processed/failed folders.
 - **Property Address Data Consistency (Decision 2025-05-27):**
   - Ensured that the `createProperty.ts` Cloud Function saves the full address (street, city, state, zip) as provided by the `CreatePropertyForm.tsx`.
 This aligns creation logic with edit logic and resolves issues with incomplete address data for new properties.
 - **Google Places Autocomplete Styling (New Decision 2025-05-25):**